compwron/compwron.github.io/_posts/2017-09-28-strangeloop.md

 * https://twitter.com/@ddlavinder
 * introverts
 * synergy
-* "they have a team exercise called subacrtic survivial situation"
+* "they have a team exercise called subarctic survival situation"
 * "introverts are slow to speak and tend to be deeper thinkers"
 * extroverts can be higher volume...
 * https://jigsaw.thoughtworks.net/consultants/17662 TWer with us
 * creative ways to level playing field
-* "dont yuck my yum" yass
+* "don't yuck my yum" yass
 * "that is my cat tax"!

 practical privacy protection! firebase google SF @eob